marius-grigaliunas/bloomer/README.md

   - implemented selectables only.
 - [x] User is seeing the image steps and loading message while waiting for the response, make it look cohesive
 - [x] Add a flash to the camera
+- [ ] after renaming the plant the newest name is showing on the screen, the app needs to be refreshed to show the latest change

 - [x] Redesing the app
   - [x] Redesign the home tab